benmvp/slides/2018/ndcsydney/nav-react.md

 NOTES:
-- First learn React and learn it _really_ well
+- First, learn React and learn it _really_ well
-  * I could just leave it at that
+  * Sounds like an obvious statement
-  * Don't have time to teach it
+  * But there's a lot to learn
 - React is highly functional & reactive with a uni-directional data flow
-- If you're used to MVC with Backbone or Ember (or backend)
+- If you're used to MVC with Angular or backend
   * It'll take some time to wrap your head around the concepts
 - Then of course there's JSX syntax
 - Ensuring that you're fully leveraging the Virtual DOM